ahurta92/ams562-notes/lectures/utility/util.rst

 Lambda as Adaptors
 ############################

-.. admonition:: lambda_adaptor.cpp (i know i misspelled it)
+.. admonition:: lambda_adaptar.cpp (i know i misspelled it)

     - This code relies on the shape class defined in Shapes.h
     - We want to use the :code:`for_each` function to call each shapes draw function